kaby76/AntlrVSIX/README.md

 ## Release notes for v5.2:

-* Re-add About Box, Options Box, and next/previous grammar symbol.
+* Re-added About Box, Options Box, and next/previous grammar symbol.
 * Options are now contained in ~/.antlrvsixrc, a JSON file.

 ## Release notes for v5.1: